-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-148995) of Honeywell International Inc. of our report dated June 24, 2014 relating to the financial statements of the Honeywell Savings and Ownership Plan, which appears in this Form 11-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-148995) of Honeywell International Inc. of our report dated June 24, 2015 relating to the financial statements and supplemental schedule of the Honeywell Savings and Ownership Plan, which appears in this Form 11-K.

-/s/ PricewaterhouseCoopers LLP

-PricewaterhouseCoopers LLP

-New York, New York
+/s/ PricewaterhouseCoopers LLP PricewaterhouseCoopers LLP New York, New York June 24, 2015

-June 24, 2014